Mwags24/Brevolium_Notebook/_posts/2020-6-03-SNP_counts.md

 ---
 layout: post
-title: "table with snp counts"
+title: "Table with snp counts"
 categories:
 tags:
 ---

-# the number of snps for each filtering step
+# The number of snps for each filtering step